Iceland Road Trip Itinerary for 10 Days

 DAY 1: Arrive to Iceland’s capital city of Reykjavík.
 Pick up rental car at the airport, and drive to the city center.
 Explore on foot, and see City Hall, Parliament, and Tjörnin Lake.

 Next, visit the National Museum of Iceland.
-If you want to get out of the city for a bit, there are loads of day trip ideas from Reykjavik you can look into!
+If you want to get out of the city, there are loads of day trip ideas from Reykjavik you can look into!

 Tjornin Lake, Reykjavik.
 Ten days Iceland itinerary.
 Road trip.